airbytehq/airbyte/docs/using-airbyte/core-concepts/sync-schedules.md

 Airbyte uses the CRON scheduler from [Quartz](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html).
 We recommend reading their [documentation](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html) to learn more about how to

-When setting up the cron extpression, you will also be asked to choose a time zone the sync will run in.
+When setting up the cron expression, you will also be asked to choose a time zone the sync will run in.

 :::note
 For Scheduled or cron scheduled syncs, Airbyte guarantees syncs will initiate with a schedule accuracy of +/- 30 minutes.